publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/components-shared.md

 ### Metaphorical

-A public water tap can be used by differet people to drink water, have a water fight and wash a car, and can be replaced with a new tap, without an overhaul of the water mains or how you consume water.
+A public water tap can be used by different people to drink water, have a water fight or wash a car, and can be replaced with a new tap, without an overhaul of the water mains or how you consume water.